 B. Objectives: Please complete the following objectives by inserting the number of clients that will be provided with that service.
 If you will not be providing a specific type of service, place a zero in the blank.
-Performance indicators will be developed for you from your responses to these objectives.
+Performance indicators will be developed for you based upon your responses to these objectives.

-Ex.
-Provide court accompaniment to 6 victims each month.
+Example: Provide court accompaniment to 6victims each month.